3mdeb/news-and-ideas/post.md

     jmp (%rax) # RIP = RAX
 ```

-Most of jumps are relative to current RIP position.
+Most of the jumps are relative to current RIP position.
 Thanks
 to this OS can load our program at any point in memory.
-Similaraly, once compiled function can be place at any point
+Similarly, once compiled function can be placed at any point
 of program binary.

 ```